-It’s a powerful and synergistic combination of skills and talents that will help you thrive as a writer.
+It’s this powerful and synergistic combination of skills and talents that will help you thrive as a writer.
 The abilities mentioned in this post are vital in any business endeavor if you want to succeed.

 Don’t underestimate them just because they seem ordinary.
 You can’t move forward without them.
-These traits are the soft skills, the foundation that will power you through every day.
+These traits are the foundation that will power you through every day.

 What other skills are needed to succeed?
 What things you can learn about and develop?